 This scheme is to support those who are homeless or at risk of homelessness, in receipt of a means tested benefit or are on a low income and have a local connection to the district.

-Other criteria applies but please do get in touch with our Housing team who can talk you through it and check if you are eligible.
-Please note, this fund is discretionary and limited and there is no entitlement to an award.
+Other criteria applies but please do get in touch with our Housing team who can talk you through it and check if you are eligible and, if appropriate, make the referral to Citizen's Advice, who administer the support (please note can only be referred by a Malvern Hills District Council Housing Officer).
+This fund is discretionary and limited and there is no entitlement to an award.
 Not all eligible applicants will be successful, for example if there is no further funding available for the financial year.

 If you are struggling to pay your Council Tax then please get in touch with our team as soon as possible so we can discuss your options.